 Your coverage can last 10-40 years.
 However, your age can limit term length options.
 For example, a 60-year-old will not qualify for a 40-year term policy.

 A longer term will mean a higher premium.
 A higher face amount (a.k.a. coverage amount) will also mean a higher premium.
 However, it’s easy to customize a policy in order to fit into most budgets.

 When your term ends, your coverage ends.
 Policies often have terms available for 10 – 40 years.

 Term insurance is designed to protect your dependents in the event you die prematurely.
 If you die within the term, your beneficiaries receive the death benefit.
 If you don’t die, there is no payout.

 Term life insurance is great for those that want to financially protect their loved ones for a certain period of time when you feel your family would experience the most financial devastation if you were to die.
 The payout replaces your income and can help your family pay for expenses that you currently take care of and even future expenses such as college tuition.

 Ideally, your need for term life insurance would end when the term expires.
-When your kids are grown and on their own, the house is paid off and you have money saved and a retirement plan.
+Once your children are grown and on their own and you’re nearing retirement, you no longer need term insurance protection.

 Permanent Life Insurance